How to Change Spectrum WiFi Name and Password

 Forgot Spectrum WiFi password:

-Cannot access the router’s IP address:
+Cannot access Spectrum router IP address:

-Forgot Spectrum account credentials:
+Forgot Spectrum.net account credentials:

 In case you forget your Spectrum.net account username or password, visit the Spectrum.net login page and click on “Forgot Username or Password?”.
 Follow the instructions to retrieve your Spectrum username or reset your password using your email address, phone number, account number, and last name.